Sravani0410/shopping-cart/README.md

 # Ecommerce App:

 ## Introduction
 This project is a part of the Ecommerce App.
-The objective is to develop a web application based on the Ecommerce using Astro.js and Tailwind CSS with Typescript.
-The project includes the implementation of various components such as Product Management and Shopping Cart.
+The objective is to develop a web application based on the e-commerce using Astro.js and Tailwind CSS with Typescript.
+The project includes the implementation of various components such as Product Management and Shopping Cart Using Backend APIs.

 ## Requirements:
   Product Management: